Originally published on August 19, 2014

 Ask: Have you experienced hot or cold spots at home?

 Temperature and humidity control are two main advantages of modulating HVAC systems, but these concepts are sometimes too abstract for homeowners during the HVAC system purchasing process.
 As integral aspects of in-home comfort, it is important to demonstrate how temperature and humidity control can affect daily life.
 While a fixed speed HVAC system can only run at full speed, a modulating system can have two or more speeds.
 In terms of temperature control, this means a modulating system will provide consistent air conditioning that is commensurate with the need in the home, as opposed to fixed speed’s all-or-nothing method.
 A homeowner would notice this difference most in the rooms that receive the least airflow, which often leads to hot or cold spots.

-Another instance when having consistent airflow can impact quality of life is during the night, when comfort can directly relate to the ability to sleep.
-A fixed speed system can cause a homeowner to be both too hot and too cold, depending whether the system is cycling on or off.
-Increased cycling also creates a sound nuisance that can bother homeowners and even their neighbors.
-Conversely, a modulating system can provide a longer lasting and less intense airflow, which keeps rooms at a more precise temperature and allows its patrons to have better comfort control while they sleep, with fewer cycles than a fixed speed unit.
+Another instance when having consistent airflow can impact the quality of life is during the night, when comfort can directly relate to the ability to sleep.
+A fixed speed system can cause a homeowner to be both too hot and too cold, depending on whether the system is cycling on or off.
+Conversely, a modulating system can provide a longer-lasting and less intense airflow, which keeps rooms at a more precise temperature and allows its patrons to have better comfort control while they sleep, with fewer cycles than a fixed speed unit.

 Ask: Have you ever gotten a “clammy” or a “sticky” sensation from the air at home?